 Toppings: Those are optional.
 As you can see in the photos and in the video below, I sometimes use pepperoni.
 Olives are also excellent.

-1. Season eggplant slices with olive oil, salt, pepper, and garlic powder.
-Then roast them in a hot oven.
+You start by seasoning eggplant slices with olive oil, salt, pepper, and garlic powder.
+Then you roast them in a hot oven.

 Since I roast the eggplant at high heat, I find that there's no need to salt it first.
 The high heat roasting takes care of any extra liquid.